astorfi/TensorFlow-World-Resources/docs/source/content/warmup.rst

 Written Resources
 ~~~~~~~~~~~~~~~~~~

-* `Getting Started With TensorFlow`_:This guide gets you started programming in TensorFlow
+* `Getting Started With TensorFlow`_: This guide gets you started programming in TensorFlow
 * `learning tensorflow`_:A great resource to start
 * `Welcome to TensorFlow World`_: A simple and concise start to TensorFLow